ja6nma/All-My-Viruses/README.md

 mouse (2).exe - simply changes the cursor every couple of milliseconds (similar to how it's done in TC.exe)

 bat.bat - Bat file = blocker

+Generator v1.exe - created with the Generator KUZJA 1.5 tool, exhibits several intrusive behaviors such as "GDI effects", annoying audio beeps, random cursor movement, and more.